 Mayo Clinic researchers study potential treatments for cancer, memory disorders and other high-incidence diseases in minority populations.
-Researchers also conduct clinical trials to determine the safety and effectiveness of new therapies.
+Researchers also conduct a clinical trials to determine the safety and effectiveness of new therapies.
 Clinical trials have led to new or improved treatments for many conditions.

 The Mayo Clinic Comprehensive Cancer Center is a National Cancer Institute-designated comprehensive cancer center with a multisite presence, with campuses at each Mayo Clinic location.
 Staff in the Cancer Center conducts cancer research in the biology of cancer, new diagnostic tests, potential treatments and other areas.